 Dentist in Wrentham, MA offers root canal treatment to save a natural tooth from extraction

 Dental problems can make patients nervous about the treatments they need.
 In addition, many Wrentham, MA patients are uneasy about being told they require root canal treatment.
-However, Dr. Ross Palioca is a dentist in the community who is pleased to help patients understand the benefits of root canal treatment, including the ability to save a tooth from extraction.
+However, Dr. Rawat is a dentist in the community who is pleased to help patients understand the benefits of root canal treatment, including the ability to save a tooth from extraction.

 What happens to require root canal treatment?